 Plant Spacing 3 – 5 feet

-Height: Given rich soil, compass plants can reach upwards of 8 feet in height making it a natural focal point or a stunning "back of the border" screen.
+Height: Given rich soil, compass plants can reach upwards of 8 feet in height.

 Living Compass: The large basal leaves align with the Earth’s magnetic poles to maximize water use in the leaves and increase CO2 gain.